dataliterate/design-studio-kit/README.md

 [1-up Template](material/precious-1up.pdf)

 **2. PITCH**
-- one person talks, everybody else just listens
+- the pitch is a presentation, not a discussion: one person talks, everybody else just listens
 - before you pitch: name the goals, give some context and set expectations (put the 8-ups/1-ups on the wall for the pitch. from left to right: rows for participant, columns for iterations)
+- for the pitch, think on the WHAT, but also on the HOW and WHY

 **3. CRITIQUE**
 - clarification: ask your questions
-- give critique based on the pitched goals and context
+- give critique based on the pitched goals and context. this is not feedback about your opinion or personal taste
 - collect 2-3 remarks why an idea works well
 - collect 1-2 remarks why an idea doesn’t work so well (red and green pen. use it on the rough sketches you did before and are now on the wall!)